-Services that are covered for you What you must pay when you get these services \$0 copaymentSpecialist's OfficeOutpatient HospitalComprehensive Outpatient Rehab Facility Occupational Therapy \$0 copayment - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Outpatient substance use disorder services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
-Outpatient Substance Use Disorder \$0 copayment - Specialist's Office - Outpatient Hospital - Partial Hospitalization Prior authorization requirements may apply.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you ge these services Rehab Facility Occupational Therapy \$0 copayment - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Outpatient substance use disorder services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
+Outpatient Substance Use Disorder \$0 copayment - Specialist's Office - Outpatient Hospital Prior authorization requirements may apply. - Partial Hospitalization Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers In-Network: ractifies and ambatatory surgical centers Surgery Services \$0 congyment Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, \$0 copayment - Outpatient Hospital - Ambulatory Surgical Center Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless \$0 copayment Outpatient Hospital Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment Ambulatory Surgical Center Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
-Prior authorization requirements may apply.
-In-Network: Surgery Services \$0 copayment - Outpatient Hospital - Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment - Ambulatory Surgical Center - Outpatient Hospital Over-the-Counter (OTC) items In-Network: \$0 copayment You have a \$75 quarterly allowance on a limited-use debit card to buy eligible over-the-counter health and wellness products at participating retail locations.
-Use your OTC allowance to purchase products from these categories: Cold, flu and allergy Dental and denture care Digestive health First aid and medical supplies Bladder control and incontinence supplies Pain relief Skin care Sleep aids
+Even if you stay in the hospital overnight, you might still be \$0 copayment Outpatient Hospital Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient . \$0 copayment - Outpatient Hospital - Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment - Ambulatory Surgical Center - Outpatient Hospital In-Network: Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient .
+Prior authorization requirements may apply. \$0 copayment Outpatient Hospital Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment Ambulatory Surgical Center Outpatient Hospital

+- Cold, flu and allergy

+- Dental and denture care

+- Digestive health

+- First aid and medical supplies

+- Bladder control and incontinence supplies

+- Pain relief

+- Skin care

+- Sleep aids

+- Smoking cessation products

+- Vitamins and dietary supplement, and more